 Some acceptance letters may be sent during the interview process.
 If you do not hear from us right away, however, don’t panic.
 All final letters are mailed the first week of April.

 Early Decision Applicant

-The deadline for early decision is September 3.
+The deadline for early decision is the first business day of September.
 Be sure to complete your application on PharmCAS and submit your supplemental application and application fee directly to our office by the deadline.

 You must complete the PCAT by August for early decision.
 Please check with Pearson for exact test dates.

 To apply for early decision, it is best to have completed most of the prerequisite coursework.
 If you still have some pending course work, make sure your plan for course completion is entered on the PharmCAS application.
 All courses must be completed by spring semester or quarter of the year in which you intend to start the program.